It’s amazing how our life experiences continue to shape and define our future.

 Poor Adoption and Utilization of Current CRM Tools

 If any were in place, current CRM tools lacked utilization and adoption.
-Business development and marketing teams complained of being provided non-intuitive tools and inconsistent workflows.
+Business development and marketing teams complained of being provided with non-intuitive tools and inconsistent workflows.
 There was also a lack of customization capabilities and overall general knowledge of maximizing the tool’s capabilities.
 Many mainstream tools like Hubspot CRM or Salesforce were sometimes used but not customized for the AEC industry.

 An Example of Industry Built CRM for Our Company